 How Long Does Keurigs Last?

-If maintained properly Keurig coffee makers can easily last up to 3 to 4 years.
+Keurig coffee makers can easily last up to 3 to 4 years if maintained properly.
 The key here is to always descale and clean Keurig on time.

 Keurig is a top-notch brand in the single-serve coffee market and always takes the build quality of its product seriously.
 Also, Keurig offers 1-year replacement or repair warranty.